ucs-compute-solutions/ConvergedInfrastructure_IMM_Terraform/README.md

 <br />

-`Create_Linux_FC_ServerProfile`
-`OR`
-`Create_Linux_iSCSI_ServerProfile`
+`Create_Linux_FC_ServerProfile OR Create_Linux_iSCSI_ServerProfile`

 If you are configuring Fibre Channel SAN in your CI stack, then configure each parameter required in Create_Linux_FC_ServerProfile.
 Configurations related to iSCSI SAN can be made in ServerProfile.

 Both directories create Pools, Policies and Profiles required for UCS Servers.
-Apply Terraform configurations from one of the directories.
+Apply Terraform configurations from **any one of the directories**.

 <br />